-- Men may wear mustaches and beards that are neatly trimmed. - Nails must be kept trimmed. - Student must wear their hospital I.D. card and the Program I.D. - If a more specific dress code is mandated by a clinical rotation site, that dress code should be adhered to. - Repeated, documented violation of this dress code will be subject to action by the Committee on Course and Standing.
+- Men may wear mustaches and beards that are neatly trimmed. - Nails must be kept trimmed. - Student must wear their hospital I.D. card and the Program I.D. - If a more specific dress code is mandated by a clinical rotation site, please adhere to that dress code. - Repeated, documented violation of this dress code will be subject to action by the Committee on Course and Standing.